bparanj/crystal/programming/iac/docs/experiments/goss-basics.md

 ### Reporting Final Results

 - **Success Path**: If all tasks in both playbooks execute successfully, Packer will report the build as successful.
 The output of the `goss validate` command from the verification playbook will be visible in the Packer build output, showing the results of the tests.
-- **Failure Path**: If any task in either playbook fails (including a failed verification test), Packer will report the build as failed.
+- **Failure Path**: If any task in either playbook fails ( a failed verification test), Packer will report the build as failed.
 The specific error or test failure will be shown in the output, providing insights into what went wrong.

 ### Additional Notes